j-c-garciao/GettingCleaningData/CodeBook.md

 mean(value) |  numeric  |  double

-The information shown above was elaborated by applying the script introduced in the following [link] [id].
+The information shown above was elaborated by applying the script introduced in the following [link] [id] to the tidy data generate by the `run_analysis.R`.
 In what follows, the data associated with each of the variable is described.

 Variable `Subject` takes values `1,2,3,4,5,6,7,8,9,10,11,12,13,14,15,16,17,18,19,20,21,22,23,24,25,26,27,28,29,30`;